By Published On: September 21st, 2020

 The Intelligence Framework

-Here you see my designed framework that we can integrate into our Change Management Center of Excellence.
-To build this framework and to have an Intelligent Change Management, I have grouped the applications in different categories within the change management field.
+To build this framework and to have Intelligent Change Management, I have grouped the applications into different categories within the change management field.

 Strategy and Planning